 By now, it seems that Florent Schmitt’s two Antoine et Cléopâtre Suites, Op.
 69 have at last transitioned from being true rarities to become orchestral repertoire that is actually known.
 There are now four commercial recordings of the suites (three of them made within the past decade), and in the past several years the music has appeared on concert programs in the United States, England and France.
 In the upcoming 2019-20 concert season, the second suite is slated for performance by the Antwerp Symphony Orchestra in Belgium.

 Without a doubt, part of the reason for the growing interest in Schmitt’s sumptuous suites comes from the 2015 NAXOS recording of this music featuring the Buffalo Philharmonic Orchestra conducted by JoAnn Falletta.
-Unlike two earlier recordings, Falletta’s release was given full international promotional support by NAXOS’ promotion department — including physical distribution into every corner of the world, along with heavy marketing of digital downloads.
+Unlike two earlier recordings, Falletta’s release was given full international promotional support by NAXOS’ marketing department — including physical distribution to every corner of the world, along with heavy promotion of digital downloads.

 The music that Florent Schmitt created came about due to a 1920 production of Shakespeare’s play in a new French translation prepared by André Gide.
 That luxe production starred the famed dancer and dramatic actress Ida Rubinstein in the role of Cleopatra.

 The six-hour extravaganza mounted on the stage of the Paris Opéra would run for just six performances, but Schmitt wisely extracted the music and turned it into two orchestral suites of three movements each, which were premiered later the same year by the Orchestre Lamoureux under the direction of Camille Chevillard.